 “What was that?”
 Officer Sanders asked.

 “I can come down,” I told him.
 “I just need to set up a time with my attorney.
-I’ll have her call you?”
+I’ll have them call you.”

 “Katherine Jenkins,” Jakob answered.

 Officer Sanders sighed.
 He sounded tired.
-“So you’re a King.
+“You’re a King.
 I should have known.”

 “I’m not a King,” I said.
 “Just a friend of them.”